Winnie-cv/banking-system/README.md

-# 🏦 Banking System CLI
+# Banking Management System (CLI – C++)

-A menu-driven C++ application that simulates a simple banking system using Object-Oriented Programming (OOP) concepts and persistent file storage.
+A console-based banking management application developed in C++ to replicate essential banking operations while emphasizing clean object-oriented design and data persistence.

 ---

-## 🚀 Features
+## 📌 Overview

-- 🔐 Secure PIN-based login system
-- 👤 Create new accounts
-- 💰 Deposit & Withdraw money
-- 📄 Transaction history (per user)
-- 📦 Persistent storage using CSV and TXT files
-- 🧱 Built using modular OOP principles:
-  - Abstraction
-  - Inheritance
-  - Polymorphism
-  - Encapsulation
+This project simulates a basic banking environment where users can securely manage accounts, perform transactions, and store records persistently using file handling.
+The application focuses on clarity, modularity, and real-world logic rather than UI complexity.

 ---

+## ⚙️ Core Functionalities

+- Secure user authentication using a PIN-based system
+- Account creation with unique user details
+- Deposit and withdrawal operations with balance validation
+- Individual transaction logs for each account
+- Persistent data storage using CSV and text files

 ---

-## 🛠️ Technologies Used
+## 🧠 Design & Concepts Applied

-- C++
+- Object-Oriented Programming (OOP)
+  - Encapsulation for data protection
+  - Inheritance for extending account behavior
+  - Polymorphism for flexible operations
+  - Abstraction for simplified interfaces
-- File Handling (CSV & TXT)
+- File handling for long-term data storage
-- Standard Template Library (STL)
+- Use of STL containers for efficient data management

 ---

+## 🛠️ Tech Stack

+- Language: C++
+- Concepts: OOP, File Handling
+- Libraries: Standard Template Library (STL)

+---

+## 🎯 Learning Outcomes

+- Practical implementation of OOP principles in a real-world scenario
+- Handling persistent data without databases
+- Designing modular and maintainable CLI applications
+- Strengthening logical thinking and debugging skills

+---

+## 🔹 Notes

+This project was developed as part of my learning journey in C++ and system design.
+Inspired by common banking workflows and open-source learning resources.